geopm/geopm/tutorial/README.md

 GEOPM TUTORIAL
 ==============
-This directory contains a step by step tutorial on how to use the geopm package.
+This directory contains a step by step tutorial on how to use the GEOPM package.
 Each step has an associated source and script file.
-The script file will run the associated program and demonstrate a geopm feature.
-There is a script called "tutorial_env.sh" which is sourced by all other tutorial scripts, and defines variables which describe the install location of geopm.
+The script file will run the associated program and demonstrate a GEOPM feature.
+There is a script called "tutorial_env.sh" which is sourced by all other tutorial scripts, and defines variables which describe the install location of GEOPM.
 The environment script may have to be modified to describe the installed locations on your system.
 Each step in the tutorial is documented below in this README.
 The tutorial is a work in progress.

-A video demonstration of these tutorials is available online here: https://www.youtube.com/playlist?list=PLwm-z8c2AbIBU-T7HnMi_Pux7iO3gQQnz
+A video demonstration of these tutorials is available online here:

+https://www.youtube.com/playlist?list=PLwm-z8c2AbIBU-T7HnMi_Pux7iO3gQQnz

+These videos do not reflect changes that have happened to GEOPM since September 2016 when they were recorded.
+In particular, the videos do not use the geopmpy.launcher launch wrapper which was introduced prior to the v0.3.0 alpha release.
+The tutorial scripts have been updated to use the launcher, but the videos have not.

 Building the tutorials
 ----------------------
-A simple Makefile which is not part of the geopm autotools build system compiles the tutorial code.
+A simple Makefile which is not part of the GEOPM autotools build system compiles the tutorial code.
 There are two build scripts, one which compiles with the GNU toolchain: "tutorial_build_gnu.sh", and one which compiles with the Intel toolchain:
 "tutorial_build_intel.sh".
-The build scripts use the geopm install location defined in "tutorial_env.sh".
+The build scripts use the GEOPM install location defined in "tutorial_env.sh".
 If "mpicc" is not in the user's PATH, the environment variable "MPICC" must be set to the path of the to the user's MPI C compiler wrapper.